rubytogether/rubytogether.org/app/views/news/2016-10-16-october-2016-monthly-update.html.md

 <% title "October 2016 Monthly Update" %>

-Welcome to the September 2016 Ruby Together monthly update!
+Welcome to the October 2016 Ruby Together monthly update!
 This month we released Bundler `1.13.[3..6]`, weathered great internet storms, and dramatically improved response times.
 We did it with 70.3 hours of paid work on Bundler, RubyGems, and RubyGems.org.

 ## ruby together news